XtremeOwnage/Web/docs/blog/posts/Technology/2024/2024-12-18-faster-networking.md

 You can pick up used Mellanox infiniband switches for pretty cheap.

+!!! warning
+    The unmanaged switches are drastically cheaper for a reason.

+    They **REQUIRE** an external subnet manager.
+AFAIK, they are also infiniband-mode only.

+    For- these reasons, only links to the MANAGED switches are included.

 #### Mellanox SX6036
 - **Price:** $75-150 average
 - **Capabilities:**